MakeSchool-Tutorials/sa-2018-node-reddit/P02-Setting-Up-II-MongoDB/content.md

 module.exports = User;
 ```

-We'll learn about what's happening here in detail in later sections but, in short, this file defines what properties our users will have.
-To begin with we will only store a username, but in the future we might also store a password, a name, an email address, etc...
+We'll learn more later but, in short, this file defines what properties our users will have.
+To begin with, we will only store a username, but in the future we might also store a password, a name, an email address, etc...

 Next, open the `routes/users.js` file and delete everything in it.
 Paste in the following: